 I can still see my grandmother on Sunday family gatherings opening her oven door to inspect two slabs or pork ribs tied with string, one on top of the other and filled with sauerkraut and onions and then served with a side of mashed potatoes and that delicious gravy it rendered.
 Food is always best served with a large side or two of good memories!

 Last winter, pork ribs were on sale, so I grabbed a slab intent to make a soup of which I had no recipe.
-My goal was to try to duplicate a wonderful pork soup I enjoyed in a small Michigan town.
+My goal was to try to duplicate a wonderful tomato-based pork soup I enjoyed in a small Michigan town.
 After some googling, I really did not find any.
 They are rare.
 But, lo and behold, I found many pork and sauerkraut recipes.
 In Poland, it is called Kapusniak.
 In Lithuania, it called Kapusta.

 I spent a good week pouring over different recipes taking note after note.
 Below is the recipe I created.
 It capitalizes on the most common of ingredients to be "authentic."
 And then the not so common ingredients, such as fennel, caraway and allspice berries.
 I have also suited it to more American tastes, hence it does not use straight sauerkraut.
 Instead, the sauerkraut is rinsed and squeezed so it is not so acidic or briny.
 I know many people only use fresh sauerkraut, not canned; actually, it should be the opposite.
 Fresh is laden with preservatives to keep it "fresh" in its plastic bag.
 My choice is Libby's or Eden's.

 My associate at work, who is skeptical about sauerkraut, deemed it lick-the-bowl delicious.

 I made this in my small, 12-cup Instant Pot pressure cooker.
 If you do not have a pressure cooker, just simmer on the stove, covered, for a good two hours or so.
 In the pressure cooker, it is done in 30 minutes!